powertac/powertac-server/README.md

 initially `admin` and `user`, respectively.
 You may want to change that when you're up and running.

+In the new visualizer, games are owned by the user who logged in to create/start them.
+To account for this, the log files are now written to user-specific directories, e.g. "files/admin/log".

 ## Modes and Profiles

 There are four mode/profile-specific configuration files